 VADs used as destination therapy may be considered medically necessary when ALL the following are met:

-- The device has received FDA approval for a destination therapy indication; and
+- The device has received U.S. FDA approval for a destination therapy indication; and

-- Individual has failed to respond to optimal medical management (including beta-blockers, and angiotensin-converting enzyme (ACE) inhibitors if tolerated) for at least 45 of the last 60 days, or has been balloon pump dependent for 7 days, or has been IV inotrope dependent for 14 days; and
+- Individual has failed to respond to optimal medical management (including beta-blockers, and angiotensin-converting enzyme (ACE) inhibitors if tolerated) for at least 45 of the last 60 days, or has been balloon pump dependent for seven (7) days, or has been IV inotrope dependent for 14 days; and

-- Has a left ventricular ejection fraction (LVEF) less than 25%; and
+- Has a left ventricular ejection fraction (LVEF) less than 25 percent; and

-- Has demonstrated functional limitation with a peak oxygen consumption of less than or equal to 14 ml/kg/min, and
+- Has demonstrated functional limitation with a peak oxygen consumption of less than or equal to 14 ml/kg/min.

-VADs are considered experimental/investigational for ANY ONE of the following conditions and therefore, non-covered because the safety and/or effectiveness of this service cannot be established by the available published peer-reviewed literature:
+VADS not meeting the criteria as indicated in this policy is considered experimental/investigational and therefore, non-covered, because the safety and/or effectiveness of this service cannot be established by the available published peer-reviewed literature for ANY of the following:

 - Any medical condition that, if corrected, would improve heart function; or